talkchief/kz5/doc/user_guides/call_recording.md

 * At the device level
 * Explicitly as a callflow action

-Call recording also requires you to have a web server capable of receiving an HTTP PUT request with the contents of the recording.
-You are then free to save the recording in a way that meets your needs.
+Call recording requires you to either:

+* have a web server capable of receiving an HTTP `PUT` request with the contents of the recording, which you are then free to save in a way that meets your needs
+* configure a [storage plan](../../applications/crossbar/doc/storage.md) for call recordings

 ### Account, User, or Device